-Demand Factor Road Assets Holdings Council provides parks services throughout the Strathfield Council area comprising: • 28 Playgrounds • 17 BBQs • 4 Multisport Hard Courts & 12 Tennis Courts at Southend Tennis Centre • 6 Memorials : 13 Cricket Practice Nets and 12 Cricket Pitches 234 Benches and Seats 4 Synthetic Sports Fields 1 Skatepark Available Data Basic information regarding Parks assets is available in the following registers: Horticulture - Lands register Arboriculture - Map info register Playground equipment - Playfix The valuation includes a condition assessment.
-Condition is measured using a 1-5 rating syster Floodlighting - Asset condition register Parks furniture - Asset condition register Sports equipment - Sports equipment list Condition Data Condition Rating 1 2 3 4 5 Open Space/Recreational Assets 69.0% 13.0% 17.0% 1.0% 0 Main Findings Council's Parks assets are fully utilised and provided in accordance with industry design and safety standards where relevant.
-Evidence gathered through Council's community consultation suggests that Councils parks assets are generally in good condition and meeting community needs.
-Sporting oval capacity continues to be a challenge and strategies will need to be developed to ensure ongoing equitable access to playing fields.
-Due to the nature of Parks assets, the majority of works being carried out is maintenance work.
-This is particularly true for sports fields and tree management.
-Recently, four new all weather synthetic fields were built at Strathfield Park, Cooke Park and Mason Park which can be utilised each at 40-60 hours a week and has increased the number of hours for passive and active play.
-Budget Implications Maintenance expenditure levels are considered to be adequate to meet current Community productivity and service improvements will offset any increases in maintenance and operation.
-The estimated expenditure for maintenance and renewals on Park assets is to remain at existic contributions.
-Section 7, Financial Forecasts details the asset expenditure over the life of this An ongoing works program will be developed to ensure optimal asset renewal expenditure, to be reviewed in line with this approach on an annual basis. nal costs required to maintain the existing levels ng levels.
-All new asset expenditure will effectiv strategy. s of service. rely be funded from grants and / or developer
+Demand Factor R oad Assets Holdings Council provides parks services throughout the Strathfield Council area comprising: 28 Playgrounds 4 Multisport Hard Courts & 12 Tennis Courts at Southend Tennis Centre 7 Outdoor Gym 6 Memorials 13 Cricket Practice Nets and 12 Cricket Pitches 234 Benches and Seats 4 Synthetic Sports Fields 1 Skatepark Available Data Basic information regarding Parks assets is available in the following registers: Horticulture - Lands register Arboriculture - Map info register Playground equipment - Playfix The valuation includes a condition assessment.
+Condition is measured using a 1-5 rating sy Floodlighting - Asset condition register Parks furniture - Asset condition register Sports equipment - Sports equipment list stem.
+Condition Data Condition Rating 1 2 3 4 5 Open Space/Recreational Assets 69.0% 13.0% 17.0% 1.0% 0 Main Findings continues to be a challenge and strategies will need to be developed to ensure ongoing e Due to the nature of Parks assets, the majority of works being carried out is maintenance s assets are generally in good condition and meeting community needs.
+Sporting oval capacity Budget Implications productivity and service improvements will offset any increases in maintenance and oper.
+The estimated expenditure for maintenance and renewals on Park assets is to remain at e contributions.
+Section 7, Financial Forecasts details the asset expenditure over the life of xisting levels.
+All new asset expenditure will effectively be funded from grants and / or developer